OpenKitten/Documentation/MongoKitten/Migration/MK3.md

 The `~` operator has been removed because Values are now directly embeddable inside Documents/Dictionary literals.

-However, all Documents need to have their type inferred now.
+However, all Documents need to have their type explicitely defined now.
 This would look like the following

 ```swift
 let name = "Joannis"